Defining Acid Rain - What It Is And Its Impact On The Environment

 This phenomenon is called acid rain.
-The term may sound ominous and invoke images of pure acid falling from the sky and eat away at anything it touches.
+The term may sound ominous and invoke images of pure acid falling from the sky and eating away at anything it touches.
 Although the reality is not nearly as horrific, over time, acid rain still causes significant damage to the environment.

 This article examines what acid rain is and how it forms.
 It then focuses on the important facts you need to know about this phenomenon.